 The Spencers and Adamses collaborated on the Bracebridge Dinner from 1929 to 1975.
 I always enjoyed these extroverted experiences, but arthritis takes its toll and the twelve long processionals became too much for me to lead.

 Perhaps he was suffering other forms of arthritis.
 As well as gout.
 So using the all-encompassing arthritis was sufficient.
 Or perhaps, like many people, he was ashamed of referring to gout.
 Because we gout sufferers are often made to feel that gout is self-inflicted from over-indulgence.

 Interestingly, Adams also refers to his mother suffering arthritis.
 So could it be that his condition, as with most gout sufferers, was inherited?
 See Hereditary Gout for more information.

 Ansel Adams & Your GoutYou have learned how gout affected Ansel Adams' life.
 So will you allow gout to spoil your work and pleasure?

 If you still haven't started a gout management plan, you should consult your doctor about starting one.
-However, if you want help to prepare for that consultation, please see the feedback section below.
+However, if you want help to prepare for that consultation, please contact me.